Search by Keyword

 Recording History

-“Take one” was an immediate false start, but “take two” was complete.
-Overdubs were then added onto track four, which included John double-tracking his lead vocals during the second half of each verse (from “she’s got a ticket…” on), Ringo playing tambourine and hand-clapping (not simultaneously, of course) and George playing single open-string A notes on his newly acquired Fender Stratocaster to add a heavy punch to the verses.
+“Take one” of "Ticket To Ride" was merely a false start, but “take two” made it through to the song's end.
+Overdubs were then recorded onto track four, which included John double-tracking lead vocals during the second half of each verse (from “she’s got a ticket…” on), Ringo playing tambourine and hand-clapping (not simultaneously, of course) and Harrison playing single open-string A notes using his newly acquired Fender Stratocaster to add a heavy punch to the verses.
+George also overdubbed some slight guitar phrases in strategic places of every verse, these being when the instruments stop and Lennon holds out the word "ri-i-ide."
+This was no doubt inserted in order to fill out the gap left when the instruments stop.
+A foot-controlled volume pedal was utilized by George during this guitar overdub, this being the first time it was used on a Beatles recording (see "I Need You" and "Yes It Is" which were both recorded the following day).

 Song Structure and Style